Independent restaurant owner.

 Running hard in the wrong direction is expensive.

 The extra compromises, the small “yes” decisions that didn’t sit right, the wrong “no” decisions.
 The customers you bent for, and the staff behaviour you tolerated.
 The pricing you hesitated to adjust.
-And when that becomes clear, financial decisions shift almost automatically.
-You stop underpricing out of fear.
-You stop tolerating low-value behaviour.
-You stop carrying unprofitable complexity just because it’s always been there.

 None of it happens dramatically....I know that.
 It happens gradually, and over time those small decisions create a situation you didn’t consciously choose.